cyberify/water-tank-monitor/doc/PROVISIONING.md

 ## Software Installation & Setup
 *Note: all of our scripts are run on the Pi as* `root`

+### Get the code
+Clone the repo from github, and place it anywhere.
+The recommended location is the users `HOME` directory.

 ### General
 ```
 sudo apt-get install -y ntp vim git python3 ruby